 Amazon GuardDuty

 In this section, we will explore Amazon GuardDuty, an AWS service designed to protect your AWS resources by continuously monitoring for malicious and unauthorized activities.
-We'll delve into the key features and benefits of Amazon GuardDuty .
+We will delve into the key features and benefits of Amazon GuardDuty .

 Understanding Amazon GuardDuty